Dean Petrich was born September 15, 1950 in Seattle.

 somewhere was having a birthday every single day.
 If this worked,

-there was potential.
+there was potential for income.

 do; he just knew that he had always been good at being silly and making

 children laugh.
-At the party they played jump rope, walk the tight
+At the party they played jumprope, walk the tight

 rope, tie up the clown, he told a story, helped with the cake and presents,